ikubiti/prework-study-guide/README.md

 # prework-study-guide
-A study guide for course pre-work
+A study guide to assist with notes taking for UCF-Code course pre-work